-Teachers in Wales have the opportunity to teach in Lesotho in southern Africa for six months, an opportunity to immerse yourself in another culture, and utilise and develop your teaching skills in a totally different environment.
+Teachers in Wales have the opportunity to help improve education in rural Lesotho in southern Africa for five months, an opportunity to be immersed in another culture, and utilise teaching skills in a totally different environment.

 Since the programme launched in 1985, Wales and Lesotho have formed a strong bond, individuals, communities and organisations in both countries have all benefitted from the partnership.

 Each year teachers from Wales are given the chance to take the 8,600 mile trip to Lesotho; a country of just over two million people which is completely surrounded by South Africa, to visit schools and share skills.
 The project lasts for about six months – from January to June and is a fantastic opportunity to work in the mountainous region of Lesotho and share your experiences with schools in Wales.

 The programme is run by Dolen Cymru and the British Council Wales through the Welsh Government's International Education Programme.

 Because of travel restrictions due to Covid-19, we were unable to recruit teachers from Wales to travel to Lesotho during 2020.
 So instead Dolen Cymru mentored and trained teachers in Lesotho through online video and text messaging platforms.

 Lead teachers in Lesotho created digital teaching resources for online platform development.
 Some teachers worked on their professional development by completing a 20-week online course on Jolly Phonics; learning which they hope to pass on to their students and colleagues.

 Feedback from teachers in Lesotho emphasises the need for immediate access to digital resources as a result of Covid-19.
 Many of the teachers in Lesotho have learnt new digital skills, improved their confidence, shared ideas and are part of a new professional network between Wales and Lesotho.